cetic/fadi/tests/doc/cockburns/TC-6.md

    <td colspan="2" >
 <ul>

-<li>The actor knows either the URL address or the command to access to the pgAdmin service
+<li>The actor knows either the URL address or the command to access to the Adminer service

 <li>The database in which the table will be created already exists

-<li>The actor is connected to pgAdmin
+<li>The actor is connected to Adminer

 <li>The actor knows the name of the table to be created